global-asp/asp-source/en/0201_donkey-child.md

 ##
 By the time he stopped running, it was night, and Donkey was lost.

-“Hee haw?” he whispered to the darkness.
+"Hee haw?" he whispered to the darkness.

-“Hee Haw?” it echoed back.
+"Hee Haw?" it echoed back.
 He was alone.

 Curling himself into a tight ball, he fell into a deep and troubled sleep.

 ##
 Donkey woke up to find a strange old man staring down at him.
-He looked into the old man’s eyes and started to feel a twinkle of hope.
+He looked into the old man's eyes and started to feel a twinkle of hope.

 ##
 Donkey went to stay with the old man, who taught him many different ways to survive.